 Since 1995, the driving principle for the provision of rural water and sanitation services has shifted away from supply driven to what is now called the Demand Responsive Approach.
 Under the National Community Water and Sanitation Programme (NCWSP), communities, which need water, have to express the need by applying to their District Assemblies.

-Although the water situation in the district has improved since 1996, the potable water coverage in the district is still unbearably low.
-Currently, the potable water coverage in the district stands at 46%.
+Although the water situation in the Municipality has improved since 1996, the potable water coverage in the Municipality is still unbearably low.
+Currently, the potable water coverage in the Municipality stands at 46%.
 This translates to 57,517 out of the 125,430 people.
-That is, 67,813 people in the district are without access to potable water.
+That is, 67,813 people in the Municipality are without access to potable water.

-The various types of water systems in the district consist of pipe systems, borehole with pump, hand dug wells with or without pumps, In generaly there are a total of 148 boreholes in 96 communities in the district.
+The various types of water systems in the Municipality consist of pipe systems, borehole with pump, hand dug wells with or without pumps, In general there are a total of 148 boreholes in 96 communities in the Municipality.
 Out of this, 140 of them are functional.
-Similarly, there are only 24 hand-dug wells with pumps in the district.
+Similarly, there are only 24 hand-dug wells with pumps in the Municipality.

 Between 1996 and 1998, the Gushegu township water system was rehabilitated under the Ghana Water and Sewerage Assistance (GAP).
 Rehabilitation of the system was designed to serve the whole population of the town.
 However extension of pipelines has not been made to some sections of the township.
 Although in principle, the whole township is said to be covered, in practice however, the coverage in nominal.